openmobilityfoundation/curb-data-specification/curbs/README.md

   - Curb Spaces may NOT overlap with other Curb Spaces
   - Curb Spaces must be wholly contained within a single Curb Zone
-  - Unline Zones, Spaces may be updated as needed, with a new `curb_space_id` being optionally assigned by the city
+  - Unlike Zones, Spaces may be updated as needed, with a new `curb_space_id` being optionally assigned by the city

 A Curb Space is represented as a JSON object whose fields are as follows: